Material Reuse Forum 11: Government Policies to Elevate Reuse (December 2nd, 2025)

-This webinar will highlight how U.S. state-level policies and Canada are advancing reuse.
+This webinar highlighted how U.S. state-level policies are advancing reuse.
 From solid waste programs to funding initiatives and action plans, taking concrete steps to embed reuse into their sustainability strategies.
-Hear examples from Minnesota’s Pollution Control Agency, Massachusetts’ Reduce and Reuse Action Plan, and Canadian efforts that are driving innovation and investment in reuse.
+Hear examples from Minnesota’s Pollution Control Agency and Massachusetts’ Reduce and Reuse Action Plan that are driving innovation and investment in reuse.

 Meet our Speakers: